armandstanczak/BasicProjects/README.md

-# Set of "Simple Tasks" from https://www.w3resource.com/
+# Set of "Simple Tasks" from w3resource

-This repository covers all 150 excersices from https://www.w3resource.com/java-exercises/basic/index.php They were all completed using NetBeans
+This repository covers all 150 excersices from w3resource - "Basic Part-I" They were all completed using NetBeans

 ## Installation